inveniosoftware/docs-invenio-rdm/docs/customize/static_pages.md

 _Introduced in InvenioRDM v11_

-InvenioRDM supports an easy "out-of-the-box" way of creating static pages, basically web pages for which the HTML content is stored in the database, and you can change them using the administration panel.
+InvenioRDM supports an easy "out-of-the-box" way of creating static pages, basically web pages for which the HTML content is stored in the database.
+And you can change them using the administration panel in v12.

 ## Define pages